abelshinev/monopoly/README.md

 - Purchasing properties
 - Trading
 - Paying rent
+- Handling house

 2. **`game.py`**

 Contains the main game loop.
 It controls the order of events for each player on their turn, also controls jail related actions.
+It is also where the trading/add house mechanism works.
+Soon to have functions for mortgaging in foreseeable future.

 3. **`squares .py`**